x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 This is where Google Cloud Platform, Google's (not-yet-canned 😅) cloud provider comes into play.
 GCP's infancy was similar to AWS' in that the [initial offering](https://en.wikipedia.org/wiki/Google_Cloud_Platform) was a single service, App Engine.
 But Google had two advantages over Amazon:
 * By being released later (GA in 2011, the same year AWS launched IAM), they surely benefited from the ability to learn from AWS' achievements and mistakes.
-    * They even copied things like the super unsafe and not really useful `allAuthenticatedUsers` bucket [ACL](https://cloud.google.com/storage/docs/access-control/lists#scopes), which AWS [highly recommends against using](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) (and have hidden away from the web console).
+    * They even copied things like the super unsafe and not really useful `allAuthenticatedUsers` bucket [ACL](https://cloud.google.com/storage/docs/access-control/lists#scopes), which AWS [highly recommends against](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) (and have hidden away from the web console).
 * Google already had the G Suite identity provider (now Google Workspace), removing the need for a new authentication mechanism.

 The result?
 GCP's [Resource Hierarchy](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy):